DHSc, PA-C, MT(ASCP)

 Dr. Yager received his Doctor of Health Science degree from Nova Southeastern University.
 He also has been awarded a Masters of Physician Assistant Studies with an emphasis in Emergency Medicine from the University of Nebraska Medical Center College of Medicine, a Bachelor of Science in Medical Science from Alderson-Broaddus College, a Bachelor of Science in Biology from Old Dominion University and an Associate in Science in Medical Laboratory Technique from The George Washington University.

-Dr. Yager is an Assistant Professor and is the Course Director for Clinical Laboratory Medicine.
+Dr. Yager is an Associate Professor and is the Course Director for Clinical Laboratory Medicine.
 He has lectured in topics regarding emergency medicine, domestic violence, and childhood obesity.
 He is also involved in teaching in the CAM series, Didactic Summative Evaluation, Clinical Summative Review and HAPE courses.

 - Clinical (Chair)